binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Being able to boot from alternative media to that of your standard OS, provides additional opportunity for an attacker to install a root-kit on your machine, whether it be virtual or real media.

-#### RPC Portmapper
+#### Portmap {#vps-identify-risks-unnecessary-and-vulnerable-services-portmap}

-Probe the portmapper on target host where target host is an IP address or a host name:
+An attacker can probe the Open Network Computing Remote Procedure Call (ONC RPC) port mapper service on the target host where the target host is an IP address or a host name.

-_Todo_ Review and add to: http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#rpc-portmapper

-The rpcinfo command with `-p` will list all registered RPC programs.
+If installed, the rpcinfo command with `-p` will list all RPC programs (such as quotad, nfs, nlockmgr, mountd, status, etc) registered with the port mapper (whether the depricated `portmap` or the newer `rpcbind`).
 Many RPC programs are vulnerable to a collection of attacks.

 {title="rpcinfo", linenos=off, lang=bash}
     rpcinfo -p <target host>

-{title="rpcinfo results", linenos=off, lang=bash}
+{title="rpcinfo results for Metasploitable2", linenos=off, lang=bash}
     program vers proto   port  service
     100000    4   tcp    111  portmapper
     100000    3   tcp    111  portmapper